microtrain/bootcamp/07-JavaScript/02-JSControlStructures.md

 # [JavaScript Control Structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Control_flow_and_error_handling)

-Programming is little more that reading data and piecing together statements that take action on that data.
-Every language will have it's own set of control structures.
+Programming is little more than reading data and piecing together statements that take action on that data.
+Every language will have its own set of control structures.
 For most languages, a given set of control structures will be almost identical.
-In previous lessons we learned about several control structures.
+In previous lessons, we learned about several control structures.
 These same structures exist in JavaScript.
 While the syntax may be a little different, the logic remains the same.

 ## Exercise - If, Else If, Else